DEFRA/sroc-service-team/releasing/cha/schedule.md

 - **Normal** - release in 10 working days time or later
   - Approvals are sought by email by the Change management team before approving the RfC
 - **Expedited** - release in 4-10 working days
   - The next Change Approval Board (CAB) will discuss the RfC .
-Someone from the team may need to attend to answer any questions before they grant approval
+Someone from the team _may_ need to attend to answer any questions before they grant approval
 - **Emergency** - release within 3 working days
   - An emergency CAB will convene to discuss the RfC.
-Someone from the team *will* need to attend to answer any questions before they grant approval.
+Someone from the team _will_ need to attend to answer any questions before they grant approval.
 These are _really_ discouraged by Change management and you _will_ be challenged on why it is needed.

 If you need to co-ordinate the date and time for the release you will need to collaborate with these stakeholders.

-- our team, specifically the product owner on behalf of the business
-- teams that use the service
+- the CM team delivery manager as they will liaise with the client service leads
+- the CM team QA lead as they will need to be on hand to test the service after release
 - web-ops as they perform all releases and updates to production environments

+Unfortunately, until you actually submit the RfC it can be difficult to confirm exactly when the release will be.
+It has validation in place to ensure the change time frame is met.
+This is especially so with expedited and emergency changes as you will be endeavouring to find the earliest date and time possible!

 ## Submit RfC